Sons of American Revolution award two men for their outstanding community performances

-BELMONT COUNTY OHIO – (WTRF) The Ebenezer Zane Chapter of the Sons of American Revolution held an special ceremony on Saturday, awarded two men for their dedications and hard work.
+BELMONT COUNTY, OHIO (WTRF) — The Ebenezer Zane Chapter of the Sons of American Revolution held an special ceremony on Saturday, awarding two men for their dedication and hard work.

-Ohio State Highway Patrol Trooper Daniel Moran Jr was awarded a commendation medal for his courage act in May of 2021.
+Ohio State Highway Patrol Trooper Daniel Moran Jr. was awarded a commendation medal for his act of courage in May of 2021.

 While on duty he pulled a driver from a burning vehicle and saved his life.